IowaScaledEngineering/ise-docs/docs/Modular Signal System/Debugger/manual.md

 ## Overview

-The MSS-DEBUG is a diagnostic tool designed to help users debug [Modular Signal System (MSS)](https://modularsignalsystem.info/) systems, from testing hardware already installed on layout modules to developing new MSS hardware.
+The MSS-DEBUG is a diagnostic tool designed to help users debug [Modular Signal System (MSS)](https://modularsignalsystem.info/) setups, from testing hardware already installed on layout modules to developing new MSS hardware.
 It provides a handheld, stand-alone way to see which MSS signal wires are active on the bus, or manually activate individual signal wires and test how installed MSS signaling modules react.

 ![](img/mss-debug.jpg)